-Mars Hill University employs trained professionals who can provide confidential support.
-Students who are victims of sexual misconduct or interpersonal violence and who desire to report an incident confidentially are encouraged to speak directly with medical professionals, with counselors in the university's Counseling Center, with pastoral counselors on or off campus, or counselors at an off-campus victim support center.
-These individuals are not required by the university to report any information to the Title IX Coordinator without the students' permission, though they may have certain reporting requirements pursuant to their own professional licensure requirements or code of ethics.
-Generally, these confidential reporting employees can assist victims of sexual misconduct or interpersonal violence with support, physical or mental health services, or other accommodations.
-The university's confidential reporting sources are:
+Confidential reporters are trained professionals who can provide confidential support.
+These individuals are not required by the university to report any information to the Title IX Coordinator without your permission, though they may have certain reporting requirements pursuant to their own professional licensure requirements or code of ethics.
+The University's confidential reporting sources are: